Jay Roach

 Mathew Jay Roach (born June 14, 1957) is an American filmmaker.
-He is best known for directing the Austin Powers film series, Meet the Parents, Dinner for Schmucks, The Campaign, Trumbo, and Bombshell.
+He is best known for directing the Austin Powers film series, Meet the Parents, Dinner for Schmucks, The Campaign, Trumbo, and Bombshell as well as producing films including, Borat and Meet the Parents.

-Roach also earned critical acclaim for directing and producing the political drama films Recount, Game Change, and All the Way.
-He produced these films under his Everyman Pictures banner.
+Roach also earned critical acclaim for directing and producing the political television drama films Recount, Game Change, and All the Way.
+He produced the films under his Everyman Pictures banner.
 For his work, he has received four Primetime Emmy Awards from six nominations.

 Early life and education

-Roach was born and raised in Albuquerque, New Mexico, where his father was a military worker.
+Roach was born and raised in Albuquerque, New Mexico, U.S., where his father was a military worker.
 He graduated from Eldorado High School in 1975.
 He received a BA in economics from Stanford University in 1980 and later earned a Master of Fine Arts in film production from the University of Southern California in 1986.
+Roach worked for 10 years as a writing apprentice and sound editor.
+He also worked as an adjunct film professor at USC.

 Career

 Roach's early entrance into film was in music videos.
 His first job was working as a cameraman on the music video for Eazy-E's "Eazy-er Said Than Dunn", which was directed by his film school friend John Lloyd Miller.
 Roach made his directorial debut with the 1990 comedy film Zoo Radio.
 He received recognition for the commercially successful spy comedy film Austin Powers: International Man of Mystery (1997), starring Mike Myers as the title character.
 He returned to direct the sequels Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).

 Roach also directed the sports comedy-drama film Mystery, Alaska, which was released in October 1999.
 He continued to direct critically and commercially successful comedies, including Meet the Parents (2000) and its sequel Meet the Fockers (2004), Dinner for Schmucks (2010), and The Campaign (2012).
 Roach expanded into other genres, directing the biographical period drama Trumbo (2015) and the biographical drama Bombshell (2019), which earned multiple Academy Award nominations.

 Roach earned critical acclaim for directing multiple HBO political drama films.
 He directed Recount (2008), which earned him two Primetime Emmy Awards for Outstanding Directing for a Limited Series, Movie, or Dramatic Special and Outstanding Television Movie, in addition to the Directors Guild of America Award for Outstanding Directing – Miniseries or TV Film.
 He then directed Game Change, about the 2008 McCain/Palin campaign, which premiered March 2012 as one of the most watched films in HBO history.
 The film earned him additional Primetime Emmy Awards in the same categories as well as the Golden Globe Award for Best Miniseries or Television Film and a Peabody Award.
 He also directed All the Way, which premiered in May 2016 and earned Roach two more Primetime Emmy Award nominations in the same categories.